Categories

 • For a guaranteed good time, catch a comedy show at Improv Asylum, Laugh Boston, or The Comedy Studio (Somerville, near Cambridge).

-• Boston is a year-round walking city, so be sure to bring comfortable and appropriate footwear for whatever time of year you’re visiting.
+• Boston is a year-round walking city, so be sure to bring comfortable and appropriate footwear.

 • Looking to do some shopping while in town?
 Head to Newbury Street to see the best local offerings.
 If you’re visiting on a Sunday from May to October, make sure you stop by SoWa (food trucks, artists, and everything in between).

-• Dangerous areas: avoid Mattapan, Jamaica Plain, Dorchester, The Combat Zone (Boylston/Chinatown), Roxbury, and the South End (past Columbus, near Mass Avenue) at night.
+• Dangerous areas: avoid Mattapan, Dorchester, The Combat Zone (Boylston/Chinatown), and Roxbury at night.

 Recommended trip duration: 3-4 days